How to Transition Your Dog to a New Food Safely

 Changing your dog’s food may seem simple, but doing it too quickly can lead to digestive issues such as diarrhea, vomiting, or loss of appetite.
 Many dog owners switch food brands or types without realizing that a gradual transition is essential for maintaining digestive balance.

 Learning how to transition your dog to a new food safely helps prevent stomach upset and ensures your dog adapts comfortably to the new diet.
 With the right approach, you can make the switch smoothly while keeping your dog healthy and happy.
+Once transitioned, use Dog Feeding Chart by Weight to determine correct portion sizes.

 Why Transitioning Dog Food Gradually Is Important